Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

   <input type="text" ngModel name="street">
 </div>
 ```

+* TODO: show an example of how to properly create a validator so that it can be used with both forms
+  * must implement `Validator/AsyncValidator`

 * particularly useful when you want to validate a sub-group of controls
   For example, you have a **filter form** and you need to make sure that the **min filter** is always smaller than **max filter**: